coolishbee/simple-debug-console-unity/README.md

 It's a very simple runtime log viewer using imgui.
 This is especially useful on mobile devices.

+You can download also from [Unity Asset Store](https://assetstore.unity.com/packages/slug/228001)

 <img src="img/demo.gif" alt="demo" />

 ## Features